Inspiring Places & Practices Leadership Team

 And many, many meaningful individual encounters!

 Going back to 2008, I have shared my LOVE OF LEARNING with colleagues, university students, educators, administrators, professors, and many others by planning and facilitating study groups and study abroad experiences in Italy.
 Each visit holds some of the familiar along with new provocations – some planned, many spontaneous.
 During one of those trips in 2010, atelierista Roberta Pucci, took a chance on some English-speaking travelers who were looking for a seat on a train.
-She initiated a conversation that led to an invitation for our group to visit her school in Cavriago.
+She initiated a conversation that led to an invitation for our group to visit her at school in Cavriago.
 An immediate connection was forged!
 Since that time, Roberta has become an essential friend to my colleagues and myself, and to our university students and laboratory preschool.
 She has joined us 3 times in Michigan, working with students, teachers and children, speaking at a conference, co-facilitating a Purposeful Gatherings Early Childhood event, and even walking the Mackinac Bridge and biking Mackinac Island!
 And with each encounter, we all leave with an increased APPRECIATION FOR BEAUTY AND EXCELLENCE.
 But I just dare you to ask her what she thinks about Kraft Macaroni & Cheese!

 Alexandra Henry, MAEd